csmir/Commands.NET/wiki/v2/Home.md

 > `using Commands;`

-Learn about the modular-API, a scaleable approach with extended features.
+Learn about the modular-API, a scaleable approach to command declaration with strongly typed classes and methods.

 ### 📝 [[Parameter Types|Parameter-Types]]

 > `using Commands;`

-Learn about the different parameter types that can be used in commands.
+Learn about the different parameter types that can be used for commands.

 ### 📦 [[Return Types|Return-Types]]